aleponce4/hantavirus-pipeline/README.md

 2. Place your reference sequences in `data/references/`:
    - Create a directory for each segment: `L_segment`, `M_segment`, and `S_segment`
    - In each directory, place a FASTA file containing the reference sequence
+   - GFF3 annotation files should be named to match the reference FASTA (e.g., `JN232078.fasta` and `JN232078.gff3`)

 3. Place your primer information in `data/primers/Primers.csv` (if using primer trimming)